markscholman/AzSUpdate/README.md

 This repo contains 2 parts that makes the puzzle.

 First you need to setup an Twilio account and publish the Azure Function into you public Azure Subscription.
-Technicaly if you have a connected Azure Stack environment hosting it in there should work to.
+Update the SendMessage.cs file with the settings from your Twilio account.
+Technicaly if you have a connected Azure Stack environment with AppService installed, hosting it in there should work to.

 The second part is a PowerShell module that you need to load onto the HLH server or your admin workstation that is able to reach the privileged endpoints in the Azure Stack stamp.